nathanjhood/UBento/README.md

 ## At this point, the distro remains minimal yet fully scalable, and is well-configured to continue on as you please...

 ...but, the idea with UBento is take some minimal steps to greatly enhance the experience where possible.
-We can choose to tailor our UBento towards either/both a fully-configured desktop environment, and/or a fully-configured development environment; the scripts below are presented as suggestions, largely based on exposed defaults that can be found on actual Linux desktop machines, with tweaks to further explore some of the more useful, powerful, and interesting desktop interoperability opportunities that an otherwise feather-weight WSL/Ubuntu-Minimal distro can provide.
+We can choose to tailor our UBento towards either/both a fully-configured desktop environment, and/or a fully-configured development environment; the scripts below are presented as suggestions, largely based on exposed defaults that can be found on actual Linux desktop machines made portable - and, with small tweaks to further explore some of the more useful, powerful, and interesting desktop interoperability opportunities that an otherwise feather-weight WSL/Ubuntu-Minimal distro can provide.

 ## [DESKTOP SETTINGS]